-Α = You always do the above, in every class and for the entire period D Vou mostly do the above
+Α = You always do the above, in every class and for the entire period.

-- B = You mostly do the above.
+В = You mostly do the above.

-- C = You sometimes do the above.
+С = You sometimes do the above.

-- D = You usually do not do the above.
+D = You usually do not do the above.

 Enrollment and Placement

 If you have had any previous experience in the language you intend to study in our program, (such as previous course work in high school or college, exposure at home, or residence or study abroad), you are required to: